RX-M/classfiles/ssh-setup.md

 Click the [ Open ] button to start your SSH session.

-## SSH Port Forwarding
+## SSH tunneling / port forwarding

 Some environments (ZScaler, etc.) may block browser (HTTP) access from your laptop to the cloud lab system.
-You can easily and securily bypass this restriction with port forwarding through an ssh tunnel.
+You can easily and securely bypass this restriction with port forwarding through an ssh tunnel.

 For example, imagine you are running a lab which requires you to access a web GUI on port 8080 on your cloud based lab system.
 If your local or corporate environment blocks this access you can open a tunnel on your laptop to the lab